lunardao/dao/README.md

 ### Governance process

-- **LIP (LunarDAO Improvement Proposal):** A proposal is created using the template in [LIP-0001](https://wiki.lunardao.net/lip-0001.html).
+- **LIP (LunarDAO Improvement Proposal):** A proposal is created using the template in [LIP-0001](https://github.com/lunardao/lip/blob/main/lip-0001.md).
-- **Forum discussions:** A thread is created on the forum, where the LIP can be discussed.
+- **Forum discussions:** A thread is created on the [forum](https://forum.lunardao.net/c/proposals), where the LIP can be discussed.
 The time frame for the community to give input shall be at least one week.
-- **Voting:** it is suggested that announcement happen at least 7 days beforehand, open 72h for voting, 72h Grace period.
+- **Voting:** Should be announced at least 7 days beforehand, open 72h for voting, 72h Grace period.
 - **If treasury related** -> multi-sig.
 - **If treasury unrelated** -> update documents, put in practice.